About

 Counselor Profiles

-Michael Flood started this private practice in 2007 after retiring from the Pennsylvania Department of Corrections for 15 years.
-I have been involved in the mental health field since 1989.
-I believe it is a privilege and honor to provide care, comfort, and insight to those who seek my counseling skills.
-With over 30 years of experience, I am passionate about continuing to grow my knowledge and experience through education and professional training.
+Michael Flood established his private practice in 2007 following 15-years as a counselor with the Pennsylvania Department of Corrections.
+Engaged in the mental health field since 1989, I view it as a privilege and honor to extend care, comfort, and insight to those seeking counseling.
+With over three decades of experience, I am deeply committed to advancing my expertise through ongoing education and professional development.

 Therapeutic Approach